 Welcome to the last week of the first trimester!
-When you’re 13 weeks pregnant, you are entering the more favourable second trimester.
-Your risk of miscarriage has now reduced significantly.
+When you’re 13 weeks pregnant, you are entering the more enjoyable second trimester.

-From 13 weeks pregnant your moods are more settled and you should have much more energy.
+Now you’re 13 weeks pregnant, your moods have likely settled a little more, and you should have much more energy.

 13 Weeks Pregnant – Your Body